evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/collections.rst

     .. method:: remove(value)

-        Remove the first occurrence of *value*.
+        Removed the first occurrence of *value*.
 If not found, raises a :exc:`ValueError`.